Pediatric Paradoxical Vocal Fold Motion

-According to the American Speech-Language Hearing Association, Paradoxical vocal fold movement (PVFM) is a voice a disorder.
-The vocal folds (cords) behave in a normal fashion almost all of the time, but, when an episode of PVFM occurs, the vocal cords inappropriately close when they should open during inspiration.
+According to the American Speech-Language Hearing Association, paradoxical vocal fold movement (PVFM) is a voice a disorder.
+The vocal folds (cords) behave in a normal fashion almost all of the time; but, when an episode of PVFM occurs, the vocal cords inappropriately close when they should open during inspiration.

-How is paradoxical vocal fold motion diagnosed?
+How is paradoxical vocal fold motion in children diagnosed?

-How is paradoxical vocal fold motion treated?
+How is paradoxical vocal fold motion in children treated?